illiteratewaffle/RetroArcade/use_case_descriptions.md

 **Channel to secondary actors:** Entered e-mail is searched up on the Profile server.
 An error is thrown if the e-mail address is already associated with an already created profile.

 **Open issues:** N/A

+**Use case:** Verify E-mail Address

+**Iteration:** 1

+**Primary Actor:** Profile Server

+**Goal in context:** Check if entered e-mail already is not associated with an already existing profile.

+**Preconditions:** An e-mail has been submitted from either Create an Account page Add E-mail Address or from Update E-mail Address.

+**Trigger:** E-mail Address is submitted to server.

+**Scenario:**
+1. Profile Server checks HashSet profileEmailSet if it contains the requested e-mail.
+2. Returns true if the HashSet does not contain the e-mail address, indicating a valid e-mail address allowing Player to proceed.
+3. Returns false if the HashSet already contains the e-mail address, indicating that e-mail is not valid due to the e-mail address being already associated with another profile.

+**Post conditions:** Returns back if the E-mail address is valid or invalid.

+**Exceptions:**
+1. An Empty string is submitted by the player.

+**Priority:** High priority, A profile needs to have a unique identifier through the e-mail address, so an e-mail cannot be used by multiple profiles.

+**When available:** When Adding to a new Profile or Updating an E-mail Address of an existing Profile.

+**Frequency of use:** Not very frequently.
+At least once for every created profile, with un frequent additional calls for e-mail address updates.

+**Channel to actor:** profileEmailSet HashSet

+**Secondary actors:** N/A

+**Channel to secondary actors:** N/A

+**Open issues:** N/A